LaunchCodeEducation/launchcode-course-learning-objectives/unit2-csharp/lesson19.rst

 - Write code that uses a provided hash function to hash sensitive data
 - Describe how one-way hashes allow for passwords to be compared
 - Describe the general authentication flow for a web app
-- Use request filters to enable basic authentication in a Spring app
+- Use authentication handlers to enable basic authentication in an ASP.NET app